mulle-sde/mulle-platform/README.md

 **mulle-platform** lets you query the platform for such things like the extension of shared libraries or the location of specific libraries.

-You are generally better off to use cmake for such things.
+It's used by the other mulle-sde tools.
+As a standalone tool for build scripts you might be better off to use cmake for such things.

 Executable          | Description